AlexanderSouthan/pyExperimentalDesign/README.md

 # pyExperimentalDesign

 Class for the analysis of data obtained from a design of experiments approach.
+It does aim to reinvent the relevant, individual methods already implemented in SciPy, statsmodels, scikit-learn etc., but rather to provide an easy to use module that does some data preprocessing and is a collection of the most useful methods from the external packages.

 ## Installation
 Download and run the following command from the repository folder might work,